RuneDK93/dpp-sampling-tutorial/README.md

 # dpp-sampling-tutorial
-A python based tutorial for Determinantal Point Process (DPP) sampling
+A python based tutorial for Determinantal Point Process (DPP) sampling.
+The tutorial includes a simple manual example, as well as more advanced examples using the DPPy package.